 (2) The confidentiality of pupil records at schools governed by this Part shall be maintained, and parental access to such records shall be permitted, in a manner comparable to that required of school districts pursuant to section 200.2(b)(6) of this Part.

-(3) Code of conduct.
-An approved private school, a State-operated school, and a State-supported school shall develop a code of conduct policy.
+(3) Policy on school conduct and discipline.
+An approved private school, a State-operated school, and a State-supported school shall develop a policy on school conduct and discipline.
 The content of such policy shall be consistent with the provisions of section 100.2(l)(1)(i)(a)-(d), (f)-(g) of this Title.
 The discipline of students with disabilities attending any school governed by this section shall be consistent with Part 201 of this Title. .
 The code of conduct developed by the Justice Center pursuant to article 20 of the Executive Law shall govern the conduct of custodians, as such term is defined in section 200.15(b)(1) of this Part, with respect to the safety, dignity and welfare of students attending in-state residential schools governed by this section.

 (4) The length of the school day shall be comparable to that required by section 175.5 of this Title.
 The school day shall include instructional services and related services, as required, but shall not include transportation.